Atlantis Paradise Island

 Atlantis Paradise Island is an ocean-themed casino resort located on Paradise Island in the Bahamas.
-The resort spans 154 acre and includes a waterpark, marine habitat, and other recreational facilities.
+The resort spans 154 acre which includes a waterpark, marine habitat, and other recreational facilities.
 It is built around the Aquaventure waterscape and features multiple hotel towers, including The Royal, Coral, Cove, and Reef Towers.

 The resort incorporates the legend of Atlantis into its design, from the ceiling murals in the foyer to Plato's bar, named after the philosopher who first described the lost city.
 The resort features numerous decorative elements, including glass sculptures by American artist Dale Chihuly in the casino and indoor waterfalls and fountains near the foyer.